Using a plist

-Apps built for iOS and Mac consist of an “application bundle”.
-This bundle contains the app itself, resources and other components such as frameworks.
-It also contains an “Info.plist” file, which is an XML file containing specific settings that tell the OS about your application.
+Apps built for iOS and Mac consist of an “application bundle” which contains the app itself, resources and other components such as frameworks.
+It also contains an “Info.plist” file, which is a special XML file in Apple's "property list" format containing specific settings that tell the OS about your app.

 For certain apps, you may need to modify the plist to enable features.
-To make it easier for you to include your own settings in the application plist file, you can create your own Info.plist file with the specific settings you need and drag it into your project.
-When your app is built, the settings in your plist file are copied to the application plist file.
+To make it easier for you to include your own settings in the app plist file, you can create your own Info.plist file with the specific settings you need and drag it into your Xojo project.
+When your app is built, the settings in your plist file are copied to the app plist file.

-- Do not add more than one plist file to the project.
+- Do not add more than one plist file to a project.

 - Any items in your plist file that are duplicates of what is created during the build process are overwritten by the build process.